-Average Speed : Displays the average vehicle speed of the vehicle in kilometers per hour (km/h) or miles per hour (mph).
-This average is based on the various vehicle speeds recorded since the last reset.
-Reset the average speed by pressing the thumbwheel while this display is active to show a confirmation window to select yes or no and press the thumbwheel.
+Average Speed: Displays the average vehicle speed of the vehicle in kilometers per hour (km/h) or miles per hour (mph).
+This average is based on the various

-Fuel Economy : The center displays the approximate instantaneous fuel economy as a number and bar graph.
+Fuel Economy: The center displays the approximate instantaneous fuel economy as a number and bar graph.
 Displayed above the bar graph is a running average of fuel economy for the most recently traveled selected distance.
 Displayed below the bar graph is the best average fuel economy that has been achieved for the selected distance.
 The selected distance is displayed at the top of the page as "last xxx mi/km."

 Press the thumbwheel to select the distance or reset best value.
-Use $\Lambda$ or $\vee$ to choose the distance and press the thumbwheel.
-Scroll $\Lambda$ or

-$\lor$ to select Reset Best Score.
+Use Λ or V to choose the distance and press the thumbwheel.
+Scroll \(\Lambda\) or V to select Reset Best Score.
 Press the thumbwheel to reset the best average fuel economy.
 After reset, the best value displays "-,-" until the selected distance has been traveled.

 The display provides information on how current driving behavior affects the running average and how well recent driving compares to the best that has been achieved for the selected distance.

-Follow Distance/Gap Setting :
+Follow Distance/Gap Setting: